MaxuelAntenor/maxuelantenor/README.md

 ### Hi, I am Max😁👋
 I am Data Analyst.

-- 🔭  I recently worked at a company called "Conveniar".
+- 🔭  I recently worked at a company called "Tek System".
 - 🌱 I'm currently learning techniques of analysis and graphic creation in scikit-learn, NumPy, Metabase, Pandas libraries, in addition to improving my knowledge in Tableau, Power BI.
 In addition, I dedicate my time teaching mini courses focused on the area of ​​data science, in addition to participating in Amazon Web Services (AWS) courses, to improve my knowledge of the various tools present.
 - 🤝 I'm looking to collaborate on data science and machine learning projects, to contribute to the growth of the area.